ghowland/sysync/README.md

   - name: mysql-server
 ```

-The above Package file would first install bind, then installed "files/etc/resolve.conf" in the "config/production" current working directory to /etc/resolv.conf, and finally it will install the "mysql-server" yum package.
+The above Package file would first install "bind", then installed "files/etc/resolve.conf" in the "config/production" current working directory to /etc/resolv.conf, and finally it will install the "mysql-server" yum package.

 This allows for absolute sequencing of how things will be installed in this package.